squaremo/noodle/README.md

 # Noodling around with sequences

-Some coffee scripts with an encoding of sequences (streams, whatever) and the accompanying combinators.
+Some modules with an encoding of sequences (streams, whatever) and the accompanying combinators.
+Usable from either CoffeeScript or Node.JS, and if you can figure out how, in browsers.
+Examples below are in CoffeeScript.

 There's two kinds of sequences here, which I'll describe as *demand-driven* (new values are calculated by need, like lazy